 Once you believe you have a compatible partner, you can decide whether the partner will facilitate innovation.
 Typically, when strong candidates for innovation come into a partnership with you, the expertise between you becomes more liminal.
 One partner might be proficient in video streaming, where the other partner’s strength is audio streaming.
 Together, they can build bigger, faster, better streaming platforms.
 This proficiency at the intersection of different fields (e.g. AI and economics, art and software development, etc.) often creates an environment where elements of those seemingly separate fields fit together to create new services or products.
 It breeds innovation.

 It’s common for people to go out of their way to add potential partners to their network.
 If you’re looking for a partner with a very specific skillset, seek out and network with companies, researchers, conferences, and social media groups that specialize in that field.
-When pursuing a more general variety of ability, announcing to members of your network—through email, social media posts, or regularly scheduled meetings—that you’re looking for a partner with particular proficiencies is helpful in finding a strong partner.
+When pursuing a more general variety of abilities, announcing to members of your network—through email, social media posts, or regularly scheduled meetings—that you’re looking for a partner with particular proficiencies is helpful in finding a strong partner.
 Regardless of the method you use, always be sure to clearly articulate the capabilities that the partner should have so that your time is well spent evaluating only the most qualified candidates.

 Co-Founder, Chief Commercial Officer